LionelDraghi/smk/docs/index.md

 ## Quick start

 Let's start with a basic example : converting an audio file, changing tags, and renaming it according to the tag.

-This is done thanks to those commands :
+Here is my `script.sh` file that will transform the `x.ogg` file into `Luke-Sentinelle.mp3`.
+It contains:

 ```bash
 # converting ogg to mp3: